After School Clubs

 Our well-stocked LRC offers every pupil free access to a huge range of fiction and non-fiction books that they can borrow, or renew their current loan, on a weekly basis.
 All our pupils are given the opportunity to visit the LRC with their class once a week and during their lunchtime break.

 We want to encourage parents to use our LRC as well, so please feel free to come and browse our exciting and ever-changing selection of books for yourselves before or after school.
-Due to Covid-19 our LRC will remain closed until further notice.

 Our usual LRC Opening Times:

 Monday to Friday: 8.30am to start of school.

 (please note all KS1 children must be accompanied by an adult before and after school)

 Year 5 and 6 children are allowed to use the computers in our LRC at lunchtimes for homework or to carry out research.
 We also have a number of iPads which Year 4, 5 and 6 children can use at lunchtimes to play games on.
 Internet access is heavily restricted in school; LGFL (London Grid for Learning) provide us with rigorous filters to keep our pupils safe online.